 - Read an extract from this chapter, 4 August 2021

 - Chapter 4: Maturing as a Virtual Team: Some of the most challenging aspects of effectively leading virtual teams only present themselves over long periods of time.
 In contrast to managing a traditional, office-based workforce, there are a lot of factors at play that you have little or no control over when you manage people remotely, from moving house to the impact on health and wellbeing.
 Chapter 4 focuses on the microcosm of working from home long term.
 With the aim to acknowledge and chart examples of the challenges virtual teams may face and explore ways to cope with them and establish a positive work-life balance.

 - Read an extract from this chapter, 16 July 2021

-- Conclusion: The future of leading virtual teams: Will we all be working from home by 2030, or 2050?
-What’s ahead for virtual teams?
-This final chapter reflects on what’s in store for leaders and managers, how to prepare for evolving working practices and what remains the same as we look ahead to the future.
+- Conclusion: Towards a new professionalism: This final chapter reflects on what’s in store for leaders and managers, how to prepare for evolving working practices and what remains the same as we look ahead to the future.